This homemade jalapeño salt recipe is easy to make.

 - 1 cup coarse salt like Kosher Salt

 - In a dehydrator, dehydrate the jalapeños according to your directions.
 I dehydrated the peppers at 145 for 15 hours.
 I recommend doing this outdoors because of the strong fumes.

 - Check on jalapeños.
 They should be brittle and easy to break.
 Discard any fleshy soft peppers or dehydrate them until fully brittle.

-- In a blender, grind peppers and salt until the peppers are broken down.
+- In a blender, grind peppers and 1 cup of coarse salt until the peppers are broken down.